mattsrc/opentx-lua-rssi-histogram/README.md

 (located in `config/configs/norssi.lua`)

 The telemetry screen is composed of a set of *widgets*.
-Each widget communicates a peice of information.
+Each widget communicates a piece of information.
 For example, there is a widget that tells you the value of a timer, one that displays the RSSI graph, etc.  You can customized which widgets you want and how they are laid out on the screen.